 Detroit Tigers vs. Kansas City Royals

-The Detroit Tigers and the Kansas City Royals close out their series and the first halves of their season at Comerica Park on Sunday.
-The Tigers are -175 favorites over the Royals with an over/under run total set at 9.5.
+The Kansas City Royals and the Detroit Tigers meet for game two of their series in Kansas City.
+The Tigers are -135 favorites over the Royals with an over/under run total set at 9.5.